aasensio/pySIR/README.md

     - Final wavelength displacement in mA

     E.g. lines = [['1', -500.0, 10.0, 1500.0], ['2', -750.0, 10.0, 1300.0]]

+#### setPSF(lambda, transmission)
+Define the spectral PSF to be convolved with the profiles. "lambda" is the displacement with respect to the maximum in mA and "transmission" is the transmission of the PSF (it is normalized to unit area in the code).

 #### synthesizeSIR(model)
 Carry out the synthesis and returns the Stokes parameters and the response functions to all physical variables at all depths.